Category:Scraping Use Cases

 Conclusion

-Three approaches, three different data sources.
+Two approaches, two different data sources.

 The explore data scraper uses the internal API token flow: fetch widget tokens from /explore, then exchange each token for interest-over-time, regional breakdown, and related query data.
 No browser rendering needed.
 Fast and cheap on API credits.